Conjure up extra plan benefits

 Strategy: Set up a “top-hat” plan.
-Despite the name, it involves no sleight of hand, but the results can be magical.
+Despite the name, it involves no sleight of hand, but the results can be quite magical.

-Here’s the whole story: A top-hat retirement plan is a nonqualified deferred compensation plan covered under the landmark “Employee Retirement Income Security Act” (ERISA) of 1974.
-ERISA imposes a wide range of funding, but favorable exceptions may apply to a select group of employees (i.e., the top-hat group).
+Here’s the whole story: A top-hat retirement plan is a nonqualified deferred compensation plan covered under the landmark Employee Retirement Income Security Act (ERISA) of 1974.
+ERISA imposes a wide range of funding, participation, vesting and other fiduciary requirements on benefit plans providing retirement income or deferred compensation to employees.
+But favorable exceptions may apply to a select group of employees (i.e., the top-hat group).

-An employer may want to use a nonqualified top-hat plan to reward long-standing employees or to attract or retain other valuable performers without being restricted by such limitations.
+As a result, an employer may want to use a nonqualified top-hat plan to reward long-standing employees or to attract or retain other valuable performers without being restricted by such limitations.

-Also, top-hat plans must meet certain reporting and disclosure rules under ERISA.
+Also, top-hat plans must meet special reporting and disclosure rules under ERISA.
 For example, a plan description must be filed with the U.S. Department of Labor (DOL) within 120 days of inception.
 Plus, an employer may have to provide plan documentation if the DOL requests it.
 If the one-time filing requirement isn’t met, the full reporting and disclosure rules of ERISA may be imposed.

 Which employees may be covered under a top-hat plan?
-This is somewhat of a “gray area,” but here are some general guidelines:
+This is somewhat of a gray area, but here are some general guidelines:

 - A top-hat plan can’t extend coverage beyond a select group of managers or highly-compensated employees.